 She took it, and he led her out onto the floor, her sisters clearing a space for them.
-Her led her in a slow, graceful Viennese Waltz, and Dezzy could hear her skirts swishing around her feet.
+Her led her in a slow, graceful waltz, and Dezzy could hear her skirts swishing around her feet as they glided across the floor.
 They moved together as one, one of Salazar's hands in hers, and the other placed on her back, guiding her through the movements.
 Dezzy didn't have to think, she just moved with him, staring into his enticing eyes.
-Soon, too soon, †he was stepping away and bowing.
+Soon, too soon,†he was stepping away and bowing.
 Dezzy dropped into a low curtsy and she could hear her sisters clapping behind her.

 "That was lovely.
 Thank you," she said, standing again.

-"You're the one who deserves thanks," he said, holding her eyes with his.
+"You're the one who deserves thanks," he said, his eyes locking on hers.

 Dezzy felt her cheeks heat up and she broke eye contact, looking to the ground.